 The Power to Enrich Lives (open to all associations)

-Improving the Community and Society: programs that draw on the talents of volunteers or staff to solve an immediate problem in the local community or society at large.
+Has your association drawn on the talents and expertise of members and/or volunteers to address an immediate crisis or long-term problem in your community or society at large?

 The Power to Create a Competitive Workforce (open to all associations)